ilyavf/feathers-try/README.md

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3.
+Getting up and running:

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 2. Install your dependencies

     ```
-    cd path/to/feathers-test; npm install
+    cd path/to/equibit-api; npm install
     ```

 3. Start your app